splitforms.com

 How does splitforms detect spam?

 Three layers.
 (1) Honeypot recognition — common honeypot field names are flagged if non-empty.
-(2) AI classifier — every submission scored by an ML model trained on millions of real submissions.
+(2) Time-trap and content heuristics — submissions completed faster than a human can type, or stuffed with links and boilerplate, get flagged.
 (3) Rate limits and origin checks.
-Combined catches ~95% with zero user friction.
+Combined they catch the vast majority of automated spam with zero user friction.

 When should I add CAPTCHA?

-Only when honeypot + AI classifier isn't catching your specific spam pattern.
+Only when honeypot + server-side filtering isn't catching your specific spam pattern.
 Usually that means human-driven abuse, not automated spam.
 CAPTCHA hurts conversion, breaks accessibility, and adds third-party JS — only worth it when the simpler layers genuinely fail.

 Related guides